ashB100/freecode-camp-reading/projects/currency-converter.md

 In order to do currency conversion, we need exchange rates for the different countries.

 We will use this static JSON for the rates.
+This assumes GBP to be the base rate, 1.

 ```
   const RATES = {